rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 #### What flavors are supported for HA instance groups?

-When provisioning an HA instance group, you can choose any flavor from 1 GB to 64 GB.
+When you provision an HA instance group, you can choose any flavor from 1 GB to 64 GB.

 #### Can I create a backup of the High Availability instances?